klren0312/egg-zrole/README.md

  - If you need to init the policy, you can set `usePolicyInit` to `true`, and use `initPolicy` method to set role.
  - If you need to custom your response, when 403; You can set `useCustomResponse` to `true`, and use `customResponse` method to custom the response.
  - If you need to use default `anonymous` role, you can set `useAnonymous` to `true`.
- - In v1.3.0, you can set `useAutoMiddleware` to false (default is true), then the zrole middleware will not add to your middleware array, you need to write middleware yourself.
+ - In `v1.3.0`, you can set `useAutoMiddleware` to false (default is true), then the zrole middleware will not add to your middleware array, you need to write middleware yourself.
+ - In `v1.5.0`, you can set super manage name to jump role check.

 see [config/config.default.js](config/config.default.js) for more detail.